Our Partners

 Collaboration in the first year of the partnership is focusing on exploring the concept of ‘creative democracy,’ utilising the Future Arts Centres network and Goldsmiths’ research expertise.
 At a time when the public feeling of trust in institutions is acknowledged to be generally low, the concept of creative democracy asks how arts hubs can act as bridging spaces between communities and local government, acting as spaces to debate and drive social change through creativity around key issues like the climate crisis.

-Goldsmiths’ Head of Civic Engagement, Michael Eades, talks about the partnership as an opportunity to explore local/national civic collaborations.
+Goldsmiths’ Head of Civic Engagement, Michael Eades, has talked about the partnership as an opportunity to explore local/national civic collaborations.

 Goldsmiths, University of London is an institution with a rich academic history that is known for its creative approach.
 Around 8,000 students are based on the single-site campus in the heart of South East London’s New Cross community, studying undergraduate, postgraduate, and teacher training in the arts and humanities, social sciences, cultural studies, psychology, computing, and entrepreneurial business, law and management.